hmdc/fasrc-ondemand-loop/.github/ISSUE_TEMPLATE/deployment_build.md

       ```
     - Creates a GitHub release based on the `VERSION` file.
     - Pushes the same version to a new production branch (e.g., `iqss_production_<version>`).
+    - For beta releases we have been doing minor releases.

 5. **Mark release as deployed**
     - Once the production deployment is completed and verified (via external system like Puppet), mark the release as deployed by commenting: